FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/33-old-questions.md

 ### 3.3.1 Exam Structure: 2016ST

+> We where able to obtain last years exam structure.
+Let's try to answer all of the concrete questions :-\)

 _Part 1 is mandatory, for the rest choose 3 out of 4._

 ##### **1. Multiple Choice \(5 questions, 10 points\)**